Patrick Côté (fighter): Ultimate Fighting Championship

 Three months later Côté earned his first win in the UFC at UFC 67, defeating TUF4 teammate Scott Smith by unanimous decision.
 In August 2007, he defeated TUF3 winner Kendall Grove at UFC 74 via TKO in the first round.
-Côté then fought Drew McFedries at UFC Fight Night, winning in the first round via TKO after catching McFedries with a counter punch.
+This fight earned him another Knockout of the Night award.
+Côté then fought Drew McFedries at UFC Fight Night 12, winning in the first round via TKO after catching McFedries with a counter punch.
+This fight earned him another Knockout of the Night award.
 Côté extended his UFC win streak to four fights at UFC 86 by defeating Ricardo Almeida via split decision, also earning him a title shot.

 Côté faced UFC Middleweight Champion Anderson Silva on October 25, 2008 at UFC 90, the UFC's first event in Illinois.
 Silva won the first 2 rounds but Côté proved how good his chin was by taking a roundhouse kick and flying knee right on the button without getting rocked in the very first round.
 In the third round, Côté's movement inside the octagon caused too much pressure on the back of his right leg (which he was using to move forward) and an injury caused him to fall to the mat grasping his right knee in pain.
 Referee Herb Dean declared the fight over when Côté could not continue, ruling the bout a TKO victory for Silva.
 Côté, however, became the first of Silva's UFC opponents to make it into the third round.

 On January 25, 2009, while taking time off for his surgically repaired knee, Patrick said during an interview with MMA Mania that if he gets a rematch with Anderson Silva he is confident that he will beat him.
 He also indicated in a July 2009 interview with Rogers Sportsnet's MMA Connected television program that he would like to fight Michael Bisping, assuming that Bisping lost to Dan Henderson.

 Côté returned from his injury after nearly a year and a half off at UFC 113.
 In the second round Côté was submitted via rear naked choke by Alan Belcher after being slammed on his head.
 Côté complained after the loss that he had been illegally spiked onto the canvas, but the referee ruled that Côté had landed on his face, not his head.

 Côté faced Tom Lawlor on October 23, 2010 at UFC 121.
 Out-wrestled by his opponent for all three rounds, Côté lost the fight by unanimous decision with 30–27 scores on all three judges' cards.

 After the loss to Lawlor and with a record of 4-7 in the UFC, Côté was released from the promotion.